cruxlang/crux/design/mutability.md

-# Mutability in Crux
+# Mutability in Sneak

-Crux is at its heart a practical, functional language, and first-class mutability is part of that.
+Sneak is at its heart a practical, functional language, and first-class mutability is part of that.

-Crux offers mutable data via two mechanisms:  let bindings and record fields.
+Sneak offers mutable data via two mechanisms:  let bindings and record fields.

 ## Mutable `let` Bindings